Szybet/sketch-inkbox/README.md

 cargo rustc --release --target=arm-unknown-linux-gnueabihf -- -C target-feature=+v7,+vfp3,+a9,+neon
 ```
 Copy everything from needed-files to the same dir as the binary, libs too and thats should be it

+Also launch with the PRODUCT env variable.
+Look up `device.rs`.
+For Nia it's `luna`

+The default save path is `/mnt/onboard/onboard/sketches/` and it can be overwriten by providing one argument, which must be a valid path and not `/`